Microscopic evidence for strong periodic lattice distortion in 2D charge-density wave systems

-To investigate this we use Scanning Tunneling Microscopy (STM) in which the tunneling current is proportional to the sample's integrated density of states and a matrix element with exponential dependence on the tip-sample distance, $I\sim e^{-2\kappa s}\!\int_0^{eV}\!
+To investigate the nature of the CDW in these materials we use Scanning Tunneling Microscopy (STM) in which the tunneling current is proportional to the sample's integrated density of states and a matrix element with exponential dependence on the tip-sample distance, $I\sim e^{-2\kappa s}\!\int_0^{eV}\!
 LDOS(\epsilon)d\epsilon$ \cite{Chen1993}.
 In the constant current imaging mode, the tunneling current is maintained at a fixed value with the tip-sample distance being adjusted and recorded.
 For a CDW system that only contains eMod and no lattice distortions, the topographic images of the filled and empty states will be complementary with each other due to the nature of LDOS variation and uniformity of atomic heights.
-This phenomenon has been well demonstrated by STM experiments on the quasi-1D NbSe$_\mathrm{3}$ \cite{Brun2009}, the 2D systems of Sn/Pb covered Ge(111) surfaces \cite{Carpinelli1996,Carpinelli1997}, and the quasi-2D CaC$_\mathrm{6}$ with 1D modulation \cite{Rahnejat2011}.
-In each of these cases the modulations for filled and empty states, with the CDW periodicity, are of opposite phases in the topography (contrast inversion).
+This phenomenon has been well demonstrated by STM experiments on the quasi-1D $\mathrm{NbSe_3}$ \cite{Brun2009}, the quasi-2D system of $\mathrm{K_{0.9}MoO_{3}}$ \cite{Mallet1999}, and the quasi-2D $\mathrm{CaC_6}$ with 1D modulation \cite{Rahnejat2011}.
+In each of these cases the modulations for filled and empty states, with the CDW periodicity, are of opposite phases in the topography (contrast inversion) as predicted by the Peierls model.